+Similarly, there is a sense in which capitalism and communism have converged.
 Consider the coronavirus: COVID-19 has obviously been bad for the economy and COVID-19 vaccines would obviously be good for the economy.
-Capitalism’s solution is for companies to turn a profit by making COVID-19 vaccines, because they can presumably patent it and sell it at a price exceeding costs.
+Econ 101 suggests that the solution would be for companies to turn a profit by making COVID-19 vaccines and selling them at a price exceeding costs.

-If Pfizer discovers the vaccine, there is a great asymmetry in the potential upsides to these passive funds as shareholders of Pfizer vs as shareholders of stocks representing “the market” generally.
+If Pfizer is the first to market, there is a great asymmetry in the potential upsides to these passive funds as shareholders of Pfizer vs as shareholders of stocks representing “the market” generally.
 As Matt Levine writes:

 BlackRock, for instance, owns about $16 billion of Pfizer stock.
 If Pfizer went to zero—if it bankrupted itself, selflessly producing and distributing vaccines—BlackRock (really its clients) would lose $16 billion.
 BlackRock owns about $2.9 trillion of other stocks; if a coronavirus vaccine allowed businesses to reopen and normal economic life to resume, and as a result those other stocks went up by 1 percent, that would more than make up for bankrupting Pfizer.

-This is of a piece with my earlier essay on the distinction between value creation and value capture.
-Here, COVID-19 vaccines would obviously create far greater value than can be captured by the pharmaceutical companies.
-Under Econ 101, such positive externalities are regrettable because self-interested actors will devote insufficient resources to such activities.1
+This is thematically resonant with my earlier essay on the distinction between value creation and value capture.
+Here, COVID-19 vaccines would obviously create far greater value than can be captured by pharmaceutical companies.
+(Indeed, the canonical way to bet on COVID-19 vaccines is not Pfizer’s stocks, but airline and cruise stocks.)
+Returning to Econ 101, these positive externalities imply that the merely self-interested Big Pharma will devote insufficient resources to such activities.

 However, thanks to the rise of passive investing, institutional investment firms like BlackRock are well-placed to “internalize the externality” and play a state-like role in solving this coordination problem.
-(The converse of internalizing negative externalities applies with equal force: BlackRock’s move towards avoiding investments in companies that “present a high sustainability-related risk” could be seen in this light.)
+As Levine points out, such “externality internalization” has been manifested in other ways, such as BlackRock’s steps towards directing capital away from companies that “present a high sustainability-related risk”, motivated by climate change concerns.